MindfulCog/MindfulCog/README.md

 - 👋 Hi, I’m @MindfulCog
-- 👀 I’m interested in full stack and app development
+- 👀 I’m interested in philosophy, physics, and diving down reality based rabbit holes!
-- 🌱 I’m currently learning HTML

 <!---
 MindfulCog/MindfulCog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.